Bachelor of Environmental Science (Wildlife and Conservation Biology)

 Overview

-The global engagement minor will produce highly effective environmental practitioners with a skill base relevant to working professionally in both international and domestic contexts.
-With a focus on developing strong intercultural competencies followed up by authentic international experiences this minor provides a scaffolded learning approach.
-This means students learn about intercultural communication and indigenous concepts (critical to working in many global environmental systems) followed by authentic international experiences where they apply their course knowledge, intercultural communication skill set and their knowledge of indigenous communities.
+The global engagement minor prepares students to become highly effective environmental practitioners, equipped to work professionally in both international and domestic contexts.
+With a focus on building strong intercultural competencies and offering authentic international experiences, the minor follows a scaffolded learning approach.
+Students first explore intercultural communication and indigenous concepts – crucial to working within many global environmental systems – then apply these skills and their course knowledge in an international context.

 Students considering choosing SLE301 Professional Practice as part of their global engagement minor, please note that the placement component of this unit must be completed in an international setting.